SAI Foundation Training

-Both parts have to be completed before proceeding on the training pathway and attending other SAI courses.
-This course is open to all Therapists and Practitioners with an undergraduate degree in Health, Social Care or Education.
+Both elements must be completed to receive a SAI Foundation Training certificate.
+These can be done in any order.
+This certificate is required before proceeding on the SAI training pathway.
+The SAI Foundation Training is open to all Therapists and Practitioners with an undergraduate degree in Health, Social Care or Education.

 This three-day course will look at the theories that provide the framework for SAI.
 Emphasis will be on the impact of trauma on sensory processing, and on the capacity for self and co-regulation.

 Participants will learn the neurosequential approach to intervention; that is, when it is most effective to use interventions such as narrative work, play therapy, and education.

 They will learn the principles of up-regulation and down-regulation to enable physiological adaptation for social engagement and academic learning.

 Parent child Relationships: An Integrative Approach to Assessment and Intervention